-7.2.2 IR Effectiveness Evaluation
+2.2 IR effectiveness evaluation

 When evaluating an information retrieval system, we are interested in the speed of search processing, user comfort, the possibilities of querying, result presentation and especially in the ability of retrieving relevant documents.
 As it was already noted, the concept of relevance is vague and uncertain.
-Though, it is useful to measure

-IR effectiveness by the means of query-document relevance.
-Precision P and recall R are among the most used IR effectiveness measures as shown in Eq.
-7.10.
+Though, it is useful to measure IR effectiveness by the means of query-document relevance.
+Precision P and recall R are among the most used IR effectiveness measures (10).
 In the precision and recall definition, REL stands for the set of all relevant documents and RET for the set of all retrieved documents.
-Precision can be then understood as the probability of retrieved document to be relevant and recall as the probability of retrieving relevant document.
+Precision can be then understood as the probability of retrieved document.
 For easier effectiveness evaluation were developed measures combining precision and recall into one scalar value.
-Among most popular of these measures are effectiveness E and F-score F [19] as shown in Eq.
-7.11.
+Among most popular of these measures are effectiveness E and F-score F [17] as shown in Equation 11.

-$$E = 1 - \frac{2}{\frac{1}{P} + \frac{1}{R}} \quad F = 1 - E = \frac{2PR}{P + R}$$ (7.11)
+$$E = 1 - \frac{2}{\frac{1}{P} + \frac{1}{R}} \qquad F = 1 - E = \frac{2PR}{P + R}$$ (11)

-7.2.3 User Profiles in IR Systems
+2.3 User profiles in IR systems

 In previous section was shown that the concept of document-query relevance is highly subjective matter.
-Information need of particular user can be satisfied better if there are some knowledge about user specific needs, abilities, long and short term context.
+Information need of particular user can be satisfied better if there is some knowledge about ones specific needs, abilities, long and short term context.
 That is the field of personalized IR systems exploiting user profiles.
 A user profile (or user model) is a stored knowledge about particular user.
 Simple profile consists usually of keywords describing user's area of long time interest.
 Extended profile is replenished with information about the user such as name, location, mother tongue and so on.
-Advanced user profiles contain rather than set of keywords a list of queries characterizing user's behavior and habits [24].
+Advanced user profiles contain rather than set of keywords a list of queries characterizing user's behavior and habits [22].

 User profile can be exploited to make the search task more personalized.
-Information retrieval system equipped with user profiles could utilize user-specific information from the profile for retrieving documents satisfying stated query with special respect to individual user, her or his preferences, needs, abilities, history, knowledge and context.
+Information retrieval system equipped with user profiles could utilize userspecific information from the profile for retrieving documents satisfying stated query with special respect to individual user, her or his preferences, needs, abilities, history, knowledge and context.
 User profile information might be evaluated when improving search process.
-Keywords from the profile can be used for query extension, query reformulation and for other techniques such as for improving search results.
-Such IR improvement techniques aim at retrieving information that satisfy users needs rather than information that was explicitly ask by potentially imprecise query [11].
-User profile can be also exploited for document re-ranking according to individual preferences [24].
+Keywords from the profile can be used for query ex-tension, query reformulation for other techniques improving the search results.
+Such IR improvement techniques aim at retrieving information that satisfy users needs rather than information that was explicitly ask by potentially imprecise query [10].
+User profile can be also exploited for document re-ranking according to individual preferences [22].
 Advanced user profiles can instead of a set of keywords contain whole search expressions allocating areas of users long term interests and needs.
-Those queries are called persistent queries [9].
+Those queries are called persistent queries [8].

 Explicit profiles, created by users or system administrators, are imprecise, not flexible enough and they do not reflect dynamic changes of user preferences.
-Instead, various techniques for automated creation and maintenance of user profiles are being investigated [6].
+Instead, various techniques for automated creation and maintenance of user profiles are being investigated [5].
 Automatically created and updated user profiles are referred as implicit user profiles.
-From the perspective of user profiling, IR systems can be divided into two categories: personalized IR systems providing personalized search services and consensual search system not aware of individual users [10].
+From the perspective of user profiling, IR systems can be divided into two categories: personalized IR systems providing personalized search services and consensual search system not aware of individual users [9].